 Image: The GDK Toolbar.

 If you want your snapshots to be exported to a different path you can specify the output path and file name of the snapshot using the GDK toolbar settings.

 What’s listed in snapshots

-The GDK snapshots contain three kinds of SpatialOS entities: Startup Actors, critical entities, and placeholder entities.
+The GDK snapshots contain two kinds of SpatialOS entities: Critical entities, and placeholder entities.

 Critical entities are listed in snapshots by default.